 Microorganisms including viruses are a significant part of General Science for the UPSC Exam.
 It is important not only from the science point of view but also because diseases and how to contain them are major topics in social issues and even polity/governance.
 This article tells you all about viruses for the IAS Exam.

 This topic can also be related to various issues in Current Affairs.
-Furthermore, topics like Health, Disaster Management and Government Organisations related to Viruses and its consequences on the society can be expected as potential questions in the UPSC Exam or any other Government Exam.
-Aspirants preparing for such exams should be well aware of the topic in order to tackle such questions.
+Furthermore, topics like Health, Disaster Management, and Government Organisations related to Viruses and its consequences on the society can be expected as potential questions in the UPSC Exam or any other Government Exam.
+Aspirants preparing for such exams should be well aware of the topic to tackle such questions.

 What is a Virus?